Skip to content

 • Antiviral medication is effective in inhibiting HBV replication and reducing the risk of cirrhosis, liver failure and liver cancer.

-• Doctors will thoroughly assess the condition of each patient with CHB to determine when antiviral medication is needed.
+• Doctors will thoroughly assess the condition of each patient with CHB, such as liver function, viral load, degree of liver fibrosis and presence of complications, to determine when antiviral medication is needed.

 • Patients with CHB should have regular medical follow-up and relevant investigations, such as blood test for liver function, alpha-fetoprotein and viral load, and ultrasonographic abdominal examination, for early detection and management of changes in the liver condition.

 • Patient with CHB must take the antiviral medication as prescribed.
-Do not self-discontinue the medication even when the viral load is suppressed or the liver function is restored to normal.
+Do not self adjust or self-discontinue the medication even when the viral load is suppressed or the liver function is restored to normal.
 Inappropriate interruption of antiviral treatment may lead to hepatitis B reactivation, liver failure and even death.

 Points to note for people with CHB